tariqkhan-co-uk/TabaKordion/README.md

 #### 1.2 Preselected panel

-The first panel will be open by default when the page loads.
+No panel will be open by default when the page loads.
 If the URL contains an anchor at the end of the page name and that anchor is either the ID of the accordion header or accordion panel or is an element within a panel; that panel will be open by default overriding the "default first panel" behaviour.

 To manually configure a panel to be open by default, you simply need to assign the 'selected' class on the panel header.